OmarAly23/CS321_Project/README.md

   - Finalizing the project.

 ### How to Run:
-  - After cloning the repo
+  - After cloning the repo: cd src
   - (*) make project
   - ./project
   - The output will be redirected to a text file called "output.txt"